-After a red-hot start in the 1970s with hits like “School’s Out,” “No More Mister Nice Guy,” and “I’m Eighteen,” rock legend and Detroit native Alice Cooper hit a bit of a lull in the following decade.
-His life began spiraling out of control due to cocaine and alcohol abuse issues, yet in 1987, he found himself in front of at least one record-sized crowd — a gathering of 93,173 reportedly in attendance at the Silverdome in Pontiac, Michigan for WrestleMania III.
+After a red-hot start in the 1970s with hits like "School’s Out," "No More Mister Nice Guy," and "I’m Eighteen," rock legend and Detroit native Alice Cooper hit a bit of a lull in the following decade.
+His life began spiraling out of control due to cocaine and alcohol abuse issues.
+Yet, in 1987, he found himself in front of at least one record-sized crowd — a gathering of 93,173 reportedly in attendance at the Silverdome in Pontiac, Michigan for WrestleMania III.
 According to Alice, the experience was terrifying!

 Recommended read: Andre the Giant Documentary – 12 Things Learned (And Facts Left Out!)

-To his surprise, he witnessed a “mohawk-sporting midget” (likely Little Beaver) cursing out a much larger man (King Kong Bundy) backstage and talked about how surreal that was.
-He also talked of the admiration he gained towards the wrestlers after seeing the level of choreography involved, admitting, “I respected it a hundred times more.”
+To his surprise, he witnessed a "mohawk-sporting midget" (likely Little Beaver) cursing out a much larger man (King Kong Bundy) backstage and talked about how surreal that was.
+He also spoke of the admiration he gained towards the wrestlers after seeing the level of choreography involved, admitting, "I respected it a hundred times more."

-“This isn’t my audience, my audience isn’t as crazy as this.”
+"This isn’t my audience; my audience isn’t as crazy as this."

 Despite reaching dizzying heights in his career, stepping foot into the ring in front of almost 100,000 wrestling fans was a bit stress-inducing for the singer.
 "I had performed in front of big audiences, but nothing like WrestleMania III.
 It was terrifying," Cooper explained to WrestleNewz.
 "I remember telling Jake as we were riding that little ring on wheels down the aisle, ‘This isn’t my audience, my audience isn’t as crazy as this.’
 It was one of the most terrifying things in the world — 90,000 people, wrestling fans, 60,000 of them were blue-haired ladies going nuts and screaming for blood."

-Alice Cooper did a fine job and contributed memorably in the tenth match of the evening which saw Jake Roberts in a losing effort against The Honky Tonk Man with “Colonel” Jimmy Hart in his corner.
-Cooper even handled Roberts’ snake, Damien during the affair.
+Alice Cooper did a fine job and contributed memorably in the tenth match of the evening, which saw Jake Roberts in a losing effort against The Honky Tonk Man with "Colonel" Jimmy Hart in his corner.
+Cooper even handled Roberts’ snake, Damien, during the affair.

 When Jake went for the DDT, Jimmy Hart got involved by pulling Roberts’ legs.
-Honky Tonk Man took advantage of this moment by rolling up Roberts from behind holding onto the ropes to secure the pin.
+Honky Tonk Man took advantage of this moment by rolling up Roberts from behind, holding onto the ropes to secure the pin.

-After the match, Roberts narrowly missed hitting Honky with his own guitar, smashing it against a ring post causing Honky to run off down the aisle, leaving a prone Hart on his own in the ring.
+After the match, Roberts narrowly missed hitting Honky with his own guitar, smashing it against a ring post, causing Honky to run off down the aisle, leaving a prone Hart on his own in the ring.
 Alice Cooper took this as the perfect opportunity to hit the ring with Roberts’ python Damien while Roberts held Jimmy Hart in a Full Nelson.

-This was an important night for professional wrestling which saw Hulk Hogan and Andre the Giant help draw nearly $2 million in ticket sales and another $30 million through pay-per-view and merchandising.
+This was an important night for professional wrestling that saw Hulk Hogan and Andre the Giant help draw nearly $2 million in ticket sales and another $30 million through pay-per-view and merchandising.
 While professional wrestling always had its fans, there was no denying its mainstream appeal after WrestleMania III.
 For Cooper to be involved in such an important evening wasn’t lost on him.

 "That was an amazing day," he said with a hint of awe in his voice.
 "I still can’t get over how big and crazy that crowd was that day.
 And it was such an incredible time in wrestling overall.
 I don’t know if it could ever get bigger than WrestleMania III."